-You may enroll: 1) on a per issue basis (at \$26.00 per topic) or 2) per year, for the special rate of \$210 (you save \$50).
+You may enroll: 1) on a per issue basis (at \$29.00 per topic) or 2) per year, for the special rate of \$249 (you save \$41).
 You may submit the answer sheet, along with the other information requested, via mail, fax, or phone.
 You can also take this and other exams on the Internet at www.podiatrym.com/cme.

 If you correctly answer seventy (70%) of the questions correctly, you will receive a certificate attesting to your earned credits.
 You will also receive a record of any incorrectly answered questions.
 If you score less than 70%, you can retake the test at no additional cost.
-A list of states currently honoring CPME approved credits is listed on pg.
-170. Other than those entities currently accepting CPME-approved credit, Podiatry Management cannot guarantee that these CME credits will be acceptable by any state licensing agency, hospital, managed care organization or other entity.
+A list of states currently honoring CPME approved credits is listed.
+Other than those entities currently accepting CPME-approved credit, Podiatry Management cannot guarantee that these CME credits will be acceptable by any state licensing agency, hospital, managed care organization or other entity.
 PM will, however, use its best efforts to ensure the widest acceptance of this program possible.

 This instructional CME program is designed to supplement, NOT replace, existing CME seminars.
 The goal of this program is to advance the knowledge of practicing podiatrists.
 We will endeavor to publish high quality manuscripts by noted authors and researchers.
 If you have any questions or comments about this program, you can write or call us at: Podiatry Management, P.O.
 Box 490, East Islip, NY 11730, (631) 563-1604 or e-mail us at bblock@podiatrym.com.
+Following this article, an answer sheet and full set of instructions are provided.-Editor

-Following this article, an answer sheet and full set of instructions are provided (pg.
-170).-Editor over the age of 65 in the year 2050, nearly double the number in 2010.
+Following this article, an answer sheet and full set of instructions are providea.- the year 2050, nearly double the number in 2010.
 Moreover, the relative ratios between age groups has changed.
 The over-85 segment of our population is projected to make up more than 20% of the entire U.S. population by the year 2050.